Funda Eryiğit

 Funda Eryiğit (born 6 November 1984) is a Turkish actress.

 Early life

-She is of Turkish, Circassian, and Georgian descents.
-After graduating from Kadir Has Anatolian High School, she graduated from Istanbul University State Conservatory Theater Department after completing the International Relations Department of Istanbul University Political Sciences Faculty.
+She is of Turkish, Circassian, and Georgian descent.
+After graduating from Kadir Has Anatolian High School, she studied International Relations at Istanbul University, and then graduated from Istanbul University State Conservatory Theater Department.

 Career

 She won the Best Actress award in the musical / comedy category at the 18th Sadri Alışık Theater and Cinema Player Awards due to her performance in Sessizlik at Istanbul State Theater's 2012–2013 season.
 She has also been nominated for the Best Actress award at the 17th Afife Theater Awards.